-EBA is proud to partner with Virginia DJJ in providing quality, coordinated and effective community-based services to youth throughout Central and Northern Virginia.
+EBA is proud to partner with Virginia DJJ in providing quality, coordinated, and effective community-based services to youth throughout Virginia.

 Background:

-1. Safely reduce the use of state operated JCCs by reforming probation practices, utilizing data and research to modify length of stay policies and developing successful alternative placements.
+- Safely reduce the use of state operated JCCs by reforming probation practices, utilizing data and research to modify length of stay policies, and developing successful alternative placements.

-2. Effectively reform supervision; expand, improve and strengthen services and supports provided to youth in DJJ custody both during their commitment and upon their return home.
+- Effectively reform supervision; expand, improve, and strengthen services and supports provided to youth in DJJ custody both during their commitment and upon their return home.

-3. Efficiently replace the large, outdated correction centers with statewide continuum of evidence-based services, alternative placements and new smaller therapeutic correctional settings.
+- Efficiently replace the large, outdated correction centers with a statewide continuum of evidence-based services, alternative placements, and new, smaller therapeutic correctional settings.

-4. Sustain DJJ Transformation by maintaining safe, healthy, inclusive workplaces; continuing to recruit, retain and develop a team of highly skilled and motivated staff, and aligning our procedures, policies and resources to support the team in meeting the needs of the Transformation.
+- Sustain DJJ’s Transformation by maintaining safe, healthy, inclusive workplaces; continuing to recruit, retain, and develop a team of highly skilled and motivated staff, and aligning our procedures, policies, and resources to support the team in meeting the needs of the Transformation.

 EBA’s Role in Virginia:

-Evidence-Based Associates (EBA) is a committed partner as one of two agencies selected to serve as Regional Service Coordinators for establishing and maintaining the statewide continuum of locally provided evidence-based services.
-In collaboration with DJJ leadership, EBA is building a continuum of effective services, programs, and treatment needed to divert youth from further involvement in the juvenile justice system.
+Evidence-Based Associates (EBA) is a committed partner to serve as the Regional Service Coordinator for establishing and maintaining the statewide continuum of locally provided community- and evidence-based innovative services.
+In collaboration with DJJ leadership, EBA is building a continuum of effective services, programs, and treatment needed to divert youth from further involvement in the juvenile justice system and support youth following their commitment and re-integration into the community.

 VA Provider Directory Interactive Map